litexlang/litex-official-documents/Tutorial/Object.md

-# Declaration of Objects: The Nouns of Logic
+# Objects: Nouns of Logic

 _Objects are typically noun phrases.
 Objects normally follow the verb in a clause._